avataru/ThumbGen/README.md

 Changelog
 ---------

-##### 1.0.0
+##### 1.1.0

- - Initial version
+ - Changed the plugin arhitecture so the plugins are now separate objects that extend the abstract Plugin object

 ##### 1.0.1

  - Fixed the caching to use the set duration instead of being infinite (util the source image was modified)

  - Watermark: the setWatermark repetition doesn't need to be an array and include the padding when it's set to 'no-repeat'

+##### 1.0.0

+ - Initial version

 To Do
 -----

  - Documentation
  - Unit testing

 ----------------------------------

 Copyright (c) 2011 [Mihai Zaharie](http://mihai.zaharie.ro)